Does Baking Soda Clean Bathtubs?

 Fortunately, these stains are not hard to remove.
 Keeping a cleaning schedule will help eliminate them.
 And using baking soda will also help because it’s a natural alkaline cleaner.

-It is recommended to clean your bathtub every week, and deep cleaning should be done monthly.
-When you clean weekly or even monthly, household staples like baking soda, vinegar, and lemon will do the trick.
+Clean your bathtub every week, and deep clean it monthly.
+When you clean weekly or monthly, household staples like baking soda, vinegar, and lemon will do the trick.

-However, if you wait longer than that you may need a stronger cleaning product like Miracle II Soap.
+However, if you wait longer than that you may need a stronger cleaning product like Miracle II Soap or Sal Suds.

-Sometimes harsh chemicals can be found in commercial cleaners that may damage your bathtub.
-Bathtubs are expensive, so you want to keep them safe as possible.
-The good thing is that baking soda is a non-toxic cleaner that can tackle bathtub rings and even the toughest stains.
+Sometimes, harsh chemicals can be found in commercial cleaners that may damage your bathtub.
+Bathtubs are expensive, so you want to keep them safe.
+The good thing is that baking soda is a safe, non-toxic cleaner that can tackle bathtub rings and even the toughest stains.

 Things you’ll need: